 Cancer, the term can sometimes be intimidating for the general public, for which no one wants to talk about, or perhaps can raise goosebumps in many.
 It is one of the things with no middle ground, and as far as cancer prevention is concerned, everybody is waiting for the next big breakthrough.

 But here’s the truth: There is a lot you can do about whether you or a loved one is diagnosed with any form of cancer.
 Yes, that’s right.
 Cancer prevention is within your grasp.
-You can do various things to prevent it and lower your chances of ever being infected.
+You can consult the professionals like icrmc.org as they help you to prevent it and lower your chances of ever being infected.

 One of the things about cancer that everybody is scared of is that nonmalignant disorders causing most cancer symptoms.
 So, what is a person supposed to do?
 How can an ordinary person lower the risk of getting cancer?
 Also, there are different types of cancer, which include:

 - Acute lymphoblastic leukemia (ALL)

 Is there something that a person can do to lower their risk of all these types?
 At the Harvard School of Public Health, researchers and scientists say that up to 75% of all cancer deaths can be prevented.
 If you’re wondering how?
 Let’s read on to find out.

 Avoid Tobacco at All Costs

 Today, even a child knows that tobacco may lead to causing lung cancer.
 But what we don’t know is that tobacco is the cause of every nine out of ten lung cancer cases, and that’s not all.
 It can cause cancer in other places of your body, too, such as: